 PointsBet Sportsbook also offers a wide array of bonuses and boosts, which you can access directly on site or through the betting app.
 The sports betting app is available for both iPhone and Android.

-This page is meant to be your one-stop shop for information about PointsBet including the details about bonus offers there.
-Make sure that you bookmark this page if you’re planning to give PointsBet a try.
+This page is your one-stop shop for information about PointsBet including the details about their bonus offers there, what makes them unique, and everything else you need to know before getting into the action.

 |Online Sportsbook||PointsBet Sportsbook Colorado|